hence-io/hence-comp/blogs/working-with-polymer-and-es6/3-exporing-components/README.md

   properties: {
     title: 'String',
     details: 'String',
-    condensed: 'Boolean', // Whether or not we want to see the full details, or partial
+    condensed: { // Whether or not we want to see the full details, or partial
+      type: Boolean,
+      value: true
+    },
     email: {
       type: 'Object',
       value() { // Improved ES6 function definitions